-undertaken and in general accordance with the Standard NZS 6803:1999 Acoustics - Construction Noise.

-17. Construction Parking and Loading

-All construction machinery or similar must be stored or parked on site at all times and not on surrounding roads.

-18. Construction Storage

-All storage of materials and loading and unloading of equipment associated with the construction and earthworks activity must take place within the site boundaries.

-19. Construction and Earthworks Activities not to Obstruct Access

-Unless otherwise approved by Council, there must be no obstruction of access to public footpaths, berms, private properties, public services/utilities, or public reserves resulting from the construction and earthworks activity.

-Siteworks Post-Construction Conditions

-20. Geotechnical Completion Report

-A Geotechnical Completion Report (GCR) prepared by suitably qualified engineering professional must be provided to the Council to confirm the suitability of the site for the intended development.
-The GCR must include (but not to be limited to):

-(a) Earthworks operations (e.g. excavations, filling works, replacement of unsuitable materials etc);

-(b) Retaining wall;

-(c) Settlement monitoring;
+17. Construction Parking and Loading All construction machinery or similar must be stored or parked on site at all times and not on surrounding roads.
+18. Construction Storage All storage of materials and loading and unloading of equipment associated with the construction and earthworks activity must take place within the site boundaries.
+19. Construction and Earthworks Activities not to Obstruct Access Unless otherwise approved by Council, there must be no obstruction of access to public footpaths, berms, private properties, public services/utilities, or public reserves resulting from the construction and earthworks activity.
+Siteworks Post-Construction Conditions 20.
+Geotechnical Completion Report A Geotechnical Completion Report (GCR) prepared by suitably qualified engineering professional must be provided to the Council to confirm the suitability of the site for the intended development.
+The GCR must include (but not to be limited to): Condition has been amended in part in response to Auckland Council feedback (a) Earthworks operations (e.g. excavations, filling works, replacement of unsuitable materials etc); (b) Retaining wall; (c) Settlement monitoring; (d) Testing; and (e) Inspections;

-(d) Testing;

-(e) Inspections;

-(f) Statement of Professional Opinion; and

-(g) Certified as-built plans.

-The GCR must also provide justification on soil expansivity, building and/or earthworks limitations, and foundation design parameters.
-The GCR must be provided to the satisfaction of the Council.

-Advice Notes

-Further investigation/testing may be required to determine soil expansivity.

-A building consent may be required for the construction of retaining walls.

-Please send documents required as a condition of consent for 'The Council' to: monitoring@aucklandCouncil.govt.nz

-Architectural and Landscape Design

-21. Architectural Design Plans

-Ţ